aczietlow/drupal-hipchat/README.txt

 STARTING THE BOT
 ----------------

+If you have Drush installed, the following commands are available:

+  drush bot-start
+  drush bot-status
+  drush bot-status-reset
+  drush bot-stop

+To start the bot as a background process, use:

+  nohup drush bot-start &

+Stopping the bot is accomplished with:

+  drush bot-stop

+If the bot crashes, is killed, Ctrl-C'd, or otherwise improperly interrupted, the internal connection status will be stuck in a "connected" state, and Drush will refuse to "bot-start".
+You can force a status reset with "drush bot-status-reset".

-Inside bot/scripts is a bot_start.php script which is a wrapper around Drupal and the IRC network libraries.
-To run this script, you'll need to open up a shell to that directory and use the following command:
+IF YOU DO NOT HAVE DRUSH INSTALLED, scripts/bot_start.php is a simple wrapper around Drupal and the IRC network libraries.
+To run the bot, move to the scripts directory and issue the following command:

   php bot_start.php --root /path/to/drupal --url http://www.example.com

 --root refers to the full path to your Drupal installation directory and allows you to execute bot_start.php without moving it to the root directory.
 --url is required (and is equivalent to Drupal's base URL) to trick Drupal into thinking that it is being run as through a web browser.
-It sets HTTP_HOST and PHP_SELF, as required by Drupal.
+It sets all the required Drupal environment variables.

 If you want to run the bot as a background process, try: